pgadmin-org/pgadmin4/docs/en_US/backup_dialog.rst

 Use the **Stop Process** button to stop the Backup process.

 If the backup is successful, a popup window will confirm success.
-Click *Click here for details* on the popup window to launch the *Process Watcher*.
+Click *More details* on the popup window to launch the *Process Watcher*.
 The *Process Watcher* logs all the activity associated with the backup and provides additional information for troubleshooting.

 .. image:: images/backup_process_watcher.png
     :alt:  Backup process watcher